 What makes food “California style”?
 If you said avocado, you’re right!
-California produces about 90% of our nation’s avocados, about 35% of which come right out of San Diego county (my home!).
-With all that green tasty goodness right in our backyard, we want to celebrate the avocado in its most iconic dish with this spicy guacamole recipe.
+California produces about 90% of my nation’s avocados, about 35% of which come right out of San Diego county (my home!).
+With all that green tasty goodness right in my backyard, I want to celebrate the avocado in its most iconic dish with this spicy guacamole recipe.

 What is Spicy Guacamole?

 Guacamole is a traditional sauce or dip made from avocados, cilantro, lime, and salt.
 It is often combined with onions, jalapenos, and sometimes tomatoes.
 What makes a spicy guacamole is the jalapenos or the preferred chili pepper you have on hand.

 The name guacamole comes from the words “ahuaca” (sounds like ah-hwa-ka) and “mole” (moh-lay), which translates into avocado sauce.
 This translation should come as no surprise to any fans on Oaxacan cuisine, as you’d know moles are just another word for sauces.

 If you read my spicy pico de gallo recipe, you may remember that “salsa” also means sauce in Spanish (this is because they come from different dialects).

 While the most common spicy guacamole recipe involves jalapeno peppers, I recommend taking a step up on that old Scoville scale.
 To give the guacamole a spicy kick, you should use serranos, which are the jalapenos’ more potent cousin (seeds and all).

 Keeping Guacamole from Turning Brown

 Guacamole turns brown due to a reaction between polyphenol oxidase and air.
 In order to keep those avocados green, you are going to want to limit air content and bring as many air blockers to the dip as possible.